Donders-Institute/hpc-wiki-v2/docs/bash/exercise_programming.rst

 2. Restrict this output to ONLY numbers less than 10.
 In other words, find a search pattern that is only sensitive to one digit followed by a decimal.
 Then find a way to restrict the output further so that only the whole number remains, i.e 8.45 becomes simply 8.

-    If you spend more than 10 minutes on this, look to the :doc:`solution <SolutionToExerciseQuestion2>` and move on to 3!.
+    If you spend more than 10 minutes on this, look to the :ref:`solution <bash_exercise_programming_t5_q2>` and move on to 3!.
 This is a hard one, so I provide lots of hints.

     .. tip::
         1. You only need ``grep`` for this, not ``if``.
 Think about piping multiple grep commands together and of using regexes.